Introducing Text Message Opt-Outs Using Machine Learning

 Additionally, the first time you send a text message to a phone number that has not received any prior communication from you, Call-Em-ALl will append the phrase “Reply STOP to stop anytime”.
 The reason we do this is so that all your message recipients are aware that they can “opt-out” from receiving future messages.
 This is something that we feel is not only the right thing to do; but also adds an extra layer of protection from any legal conflict that could arise from sending messages to the wrong person.

 Our Auto Opt Out should get more accurate with time, but it is possible that it will mis-identify an opt out.
 You will notice a new Auto Opt-Out folder below your Inbox when you go to the Conversations section.
 If you think we got a message wrong, you can simply click the “opt-in” icon above the conversation and your contact will continue receiving your messages as before.

 When you really “listen” to the comments coming from people on your target list you are practicing safe send, no-spam messaging.
 When your AI is such a great listener and responds immediately to people’s irritation, you know you can send texts with less fear of backlash –both verbal and legal.

-Call-Em-All offers you this amazing feature for all your automated mass texting campaigns on our new texting platform.
+Call-Em-All includes this amazing feature with all your automated mass texting campaigns on our new texting platform.